 The Tanakh gives several specifications as to who the messiah will be.
 He will be a descendent of King David (2 Samuel 7:12-13; Jeremiah 23:5), observant of Jewish law (Isaiah 11:2-5), a righteous judge (Jeremiah 33:15), and a great military leader.

-In general, only the following passages are accepted as referring to the messiah:
+In general, the following passages are accepted by Jews as referring to the messiah:

 - Isaiah 2, 11, 42; 59:20